borntofrappe/FreeCodeCamp-File-Metadata/README.md

 ```

 These first notes allow to clear the air as to the purpose of the project.
 Unfortunately, they do not shed a lot of light as to **how** achieve the described outcome.
 Similarly to the previous projects, I will dedicate a coding session to the design of the application, to the UI of the root path.
 This to stretch my front-end skills and possibly let my brain work on the development which follows.
 In the back burner.

+## Front-End

+The design of the homepage was the subject of a dedicated front-end effort.
+You can check out the pen [right here](https://codepen.io/borntofrappe/full/mzqzLa).
+The HTML, CSS and JS files making up in the application are included in the `public` and `views` folders, but the dedicated repo can be found [right here]().